AdamStuckert/Ranitomeya_imitator_genome/Workbook.md

 This document is meant to be a working notebook of the insanity that is attempting this project.
 Much of this is experimental computational work, so I will document what we did in order to keep track of it for my own benefit.

 ### Supernova assembly
 This took a while to run, but eventually completed.
-However, the assembly was small relative to what we expected and crappy.
+However, the assembly was small relative to what we expected (25% of tetrapod core genes) and crappy.
 Scaffolding with ONT reads helped, but it was still crappy.
 Abondoned in favor of assemblies with PacBio data.

 ### Falcon assembly
 This seemed very promising.
 However, it produced > 16 TB of intermediate files and we hit quota.
 I aim to resume this eventually, if possible.